 Scanning just one file or folder takes less time, but to be really sure your computer is not infected you might need to perform a full scan.

 avast!
-Free Antivirus 8 then scans the item(s) and if everything is okay, you will see a green "No threat found" message.
+Free Antivirus 2014 then scans the item(s) and if everything is okay, you will see a green "No threat found" message.
 Click Close.

 In case infected items were detected, you will see a red "Threat detected" message after the scan is complete.
 Click Show Results button.

 An avast!
 Scan Results window opens with a list of all detected items.
 The default action is "Fix automatically" - this is suitable for documents.
-If infection has been detected in an executable file (file extension .exe or .com), it is better to select "Move to Chest" and this suits fine.
-Click the Apply button.
+If infection has been detected in an executable file (file extension .exe or .com), it is better to select "Move to Chest" instead.

 Click Close button to finish.

 The number of threats detected is displayed on the Infected files line.
 As long as no items have been detected, the progress circle is in blue.

 If malware has been detected, the progress circle turns red.